Hoyg/azuredevopslabs/labs/vstsextend/aspnetmodernize/readme.md

 ## Exercise 4: Push the new Docker images from ACR to Azure Container Instances (ACI)

-In this exercise you will create Azure Container Instance and push the new Docker image from ACR to Azure Container Instance.
+In this exercise, you will create Azure Container Instance and push the new Docker image from ACR to Azure Container Instance.

 You have options as to where the application can be deployed.